Isabelle Eberhardt: Move to North Africa

 In 1895, Eberhardt published short stories in the journal La Nouvelle Revue Moderne under the pseudonym of Nicolas Podolinsky; "Infernalia" (her first published work) is about a medical student's physical attraction to a dead woman.
 Later that year she published "Vision du Moghreb" [sic] (Vision of the Maghreb), a story about North African religious life.
 Eberhardt had "remarkable insight and knowledge" of North Africa for someone acquainted with the region only through correspondence, and her writing had a strong anti-colonial theme.
 Louis David, an Algerian-French photographer touring Switzerland who was intrigued by her work, met with her.
 After hearing of her desire to move to Algiers, he offered to help her establish herself in Bône if she relocated there.
 In 1895, he took a photograph of Eberhardt wearing a sailor's uniform, which would become widely associated with her in later years.
+Around 1896, Eberhardt started a correspondence with the Egyptian actor Yaqub Sanu, who went on to become a close friend and introduced her to various Tunisian connections.